This Is What “Never Settle for Mediocrity” Gets Wrong

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

 “Never settle for mediocrity.”
+It sounds like great advice.

 - Ambitious.